NicLandajo/comfy-monitor/PreviewVideoMonitorPro_Manual_v5.2.md

 - Loops back to IN

 **Pong Mode:**
-Click Pong to enable ping-pong playback (plays forward, then backward, continuously between IN/OUT)
+Click Pong to enable ping-pong playback (plays forward, then backward, continuously between IN/OUT or the full range)

 **Toggle Markers Off:**
-Click IN while already at the IN point to disable markers.
+Press P
+or
+Click IN or OUT yellow and red circles

 ---